Sponge Glazing | Tips Tools And Ideas

 Sponge glazing is unique because you don’t need to practice a lot to perfect it.

-You only need to know the best practices when sponge glazing to use it in pottery successfully.
-The unique designs make it possible for potters to make mistakes and still make it unnoticeable when fired.
+You only need to know the best practices for sponge glazing to use it successfully in pottery.
+The unique designs allow potters to make mistakes and still make them unnoticeable when fired.
 Hope this helped you to create some fun new glazing designs.